Andy4495/TI_Platform_Cores_For_Arduino/README.md

     - Hover the mouse over the board platform you want, and click "Install"
     - It can take several minutes to install a board package
 7. Once the board package is installed, you can select the board you want with the `Tools->Board` menu.
+8. If developing for MSP432 on Windows, it is also necessary to [install java](#extra-step-needed-for-windows).

+## Energia Application Libraries

+The Energia IDE includes several libraries at the application level of the IDE instead of in the platform cores.
+This means that if you use the Arduino IDE/CLI and install an MSP or Tiva core, you don't end up getting every library that you would when using the Energia IDE.
+Most of the libraries included with the Energia application are either readily available as an Arduino library or are obsolete.
+However, two libraries in particular are specific to the platforms supported by Energia.
+I have created stand-alone repositories for these libraries:

+- [LCD_SharpBoosterPack_SPI][25]
+- [OneMsTaskTimer][26]

+## More Detailed Information

+The following sections contain more details on the board packages, sample GitHub action files, and the descriptions of the various files included in this repo.

-## Texas Instruments Platform Cores for Arduino IDE
+### Texas Instruments Platform Cores for Arduino IDE

-With the apparent end of development of the [Energia IDE][1], I created this repository as an archive of the key files and packages needed to develop for various Texas Instruments LaunchPads.
+With the end of development of the Energia IDE, I created this repository as an archive of the key files and packages needed to develop for various Texas Instruments LaunchPads.

 This repository contains tested JSON index files and hadware platform cores for the Texas Instruments MSP430, MSP432 (red), and Tiva C microcontrollers for use with the Arduino IDE or CLI.
 In addition, platform cores for msp432e (ethernet), cc13xx, cc3220emt, and cc3200 are also included but have not been tested.